rvedotrc/HYF-CPH-Git/week1/class_exercises.md

 # Class exercises

+These exercises are meant for a flipped classroom, where the students prepare in advance and the class time is dedicated to exercises.

 The first two exercises are a priority, the third is nice to do, the fourth and fifth can be skipped.
 The fifth can be done by the students as homework.